Media & 360

-Cognitive3D can record gaze on both 360 and rectangular videos & photos in your scenes.
+Cognitive3D can record gaze on both 360 video, 360 images and 2D videos and photos in your scenes.

 If you haven't already Exported your scene, you can complete this step via the normal export process through the cognitive3D->Scene Setup menu.

 Adding Media in your app is very easy.
 You simply need to add the

 Media Component to wherever your video or photo is being displayed.
 This must be placed in conjunction with a

 Media Component, you must select your freshly uploaded media from the dropdown, so we can match the IDs for recording gaze information.

 After clicking save, you have to select the video player.
 If this is a photo, you do not have to set this option.

 Here is an example of a fully complete video player with all components: